skolavictoria/WorkflowTest/workflow.md

    git commit -m "Implement sorting algorithms" git push origin dev-<student-name-surname>
    ```
+5. git fetch
-5. Checkout to branch that was sent to you via the Discord bot
+6. Checkout to branch that was sent to you via the Discord bot
-6. create in that branch code-review-<your-name>.md file with the code review
+7. create in that branch code-review-<your-name>.md file with the code review
 and flowchart-review-<your-name>.md